 How much in advance of travel should an individual plan to get tested?
 How long does it take to get the results back?

 Dr. Siegart: This is not a one-size-fits-all answer as different tests will come with different wait times for results.
-For example, the PCR test takes 2-5 days to receive results; whereas the most convenient and faster Antigen test provides results in 15 minutes.
+Having a flexible travel schedule and/or planning some buffer time between test results and the start of the trip can help to skirt around these gray areas.
+For example, the PCR test takes 2-5 days to receive results, whereas the most convenient and faster Antigen test provides results in 15 minutes.
 Regardless of which testing method a traveler chooses, it’s important to remember that even if one is promised a specific timeline for your results, there may be a delay, which could pose an issue for those traveling to destinations that require proof of a negative test.
-Having a flexible travel schedule and/or planning some buffer time between test results and the start of the trip can help to skirt around these gray areas.
+Also, it’s important to remember the new CDC guidelines which require a person to be tested within three days before their flight to the US.

 Does a negative test help guarantee traveler safety (and the safety of others) when traveling?